jerrymarino/iCompleteMe/README.md

     ./install.py

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use iCM.
-Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to iCM.
+Don't forget that if you want the Swift semantic completion engine to work, you will need to provide the compilation flags for your project to iCM.
 It's all in the User Guide.